 Cultural Anthropology & Coronavirus

-The last point about the practicalities of fieldwork brings up the question of how to teach Cultural Anthropology in coronavirus times.
-Unfortunately for Guest, who bravely updated his textbooks to come out (c)2020, they already feel like they are artifacts of The Before Times.
+The last point about the practicalities of fieldwork brought up the question of how to teach Cultural Anthropology in coronavirus times.
+Unfortunately for Guest, who bravely updated his textbooks to come out (c)2020, they already felt like they are artifacts of The Before Times.
 Opening to the first pictures in chapter 1, “Anthropology in a Global Age,” my first reaction: Why are those people so close together?
 Why aren’t they wearing masks?
 (Note: I first saw the idea of “The Before Times” on the Discuss White Privilege Twitter feed, but it also was used in Mad Max: Beyond Thunderdome.)

 For what drives anthropologists, in the final resort, is not the demand for knowledge but an ethic of care.
 We don’t care for others by treating them as objects of investigation, by assigning them to categories and contexts or by explaining them away.
 We care by bringing them into presence, so that they can converse with us, and we can learn from them.
 That’s the way to build a world with room for everyone.
 We can only build it together.
 (2018, 131)